MarketDataApp/documentation/accounts-billing/plan-limits.md

 :::tip

-If our standard plans do not fit your use-case, please do not hesitate to speak with sales.
+Most users don't run into trouble with our limits.
+However, if our standard plans do not fit your use-case, please do not hesitate to speak with sales.
 We'd be happy to provide you with a custom plan that meets your needs.

 :::